Tuesday, January 19, 2021

 “Even before she raised her head, the World-honored One, who was then staying on Vulture Peak, knew Vaidehi’s thoughts and immediately ordered Mahamaudgalyayana and Ananda to go to her through the air; He himself disappeared from the mountain and reappeared in the inner chamber of the royal palace.

 After worshiping Him, Vaidehi raised her head and saw Shakyamuni Buddha, the World-honored One.
 He was the color of purple-gold and was seated upon a lotus flower of a hundred jewels.
-He was attended by Mahamaudgalyayana on his left and Ananda on his right.
+He was attended by Mahamaudgalyayana on His left and Ananda on His right.
 Sakra (Indra), Brahma, the guardian gods of the world, and other devas were in the air about Him.
-Scattering heavenly blossoms like rain, they paid homage to the Buddha.”[9]
+Scattering heavenly blossoms like rain, they paid homage to the Buddha.”[8]

 “When she saw the World-honored One, Vaidehi tore off her ornaments and prostrated herself on the ground.
 Weeping bitterly, she said to the Buddha, “O World-honored One, what bad karma did I commit in former lives that I have given birth to such an evil son?
 I wonder, World- Honored One, what karmic relations could have made you a relative of Devadatta?”[9]